You are here

 • A collaboration with Brooklyn Rider, featuring Schubert’s String Quintet (August 13).

-Bonnie Raitt Closes the Season (August 31)
+Bonnie Raitt Closed the Season (August 31)

 Thirteen-time GRAMMY winner Bonnie Raitt will bring her iconic blues and folk sound to the Shed to conclude the 2025 festival.

-Plan Your Visit
+Plan Your Future Visit

 Don’t miss your chance to experience world-class music in one of the most beautiful settings in the country!